SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Subscripts.rst

    -> var matrix = Matrix(rows: 2, columns: 2)
    << // matrix : Matrix = V4REPL6Matrix (has 3 children)

-This creates a new ``Matrix`` instance with two rows and two columns.
+The preceding example creates a new ``Matrix`` instance with two rows and two columns.
 The ``grid`` array for this ``Matrix`` instance is effectively a flattened version of the matrix, as read from top left to bottom right: